 - should include the term of its duration

-- Has a maximum term of 5 years
+- has as a maximum term of five years

-- should evidence the extraordinary need that duly justifies executing a fixed term contract
+- should demonstrate the extraordinary need, duly justifying the execution of a fixed term contract

-If the employment relationship does not have a ground that justifies (as the law requires) a fixed-term contract, it will become an indefinite-term employment contract.
+If the employment relationship does not have a ground that justifies a fixed-term contract, it will become an indefinite-term employment contract.

-The employer must serve prior notice of termination (no less than 1 month and no more than 2 months).
-Failure in serving such notice cannot be replaced by any compensation and will automatically transform the contract into an indefinite term contract.
+The employer must serve prior notice of termination of no less than one month and no more than two months..
+Failure to serve such notice cannot be replaced by any compensation amount, and will automatically transform the contract into an indefinite term contract.

-In the event the employer dismisses an employee without justified cause before the expiration of the agreed term, the employee is entitled to claim damages.
-Typically, this amounts to the pending wages through until the original expiration of the agreed term.
+An employee is entitled to claim damage if the employer dismisses them without justified cause before the expiration of the agreed term.
+Typically, this amounts to the pending wages through the original expiration of the agreed term.

 Probation Period/Trial Period

-Trial periods of up to 3 months are allowed for indefinite term contracts.
-Termination during the trial period can be decided without paying any compensation or severance payment liability for the employee.
-The only obligation is to give notice of termination 15 days in advance.
+Trial periods of up to three months are allowed for indefinite term contracts.
+Termination during the trial period can be exercised without paying any compensation or severance payment liability for the employee.
+The only obligation is to offer notice of termination 15 days in advance.

 A fixed term contract has no trial period.

-The normal working hours are limited to 8 per day or 48 per week.
-Night shift and unhealthy workplace provides reduced working hours, typically 7 hours per day (night shift) and 6 hours per day (unhealthy environment).
+The normal working hours are limited to eight each day or 48 in a week.
+Night shift and hazardous (or unhealthy) workplaces provide reduced working hours, typically seven hours per day for night shifts and six hours per day for a hazardous or unhealthy environment.

 Overtime is any work rendered in excess of the standard working hours.
-Employees who work overtime receive an additional payment of 50 per cent of their salary on weekdays, and double their salary on Saturday afternoons, Sundays and holidays.
-Applicable Collective Bargain Agreements may provide higher payments.
-Overtime must not exceed 3 hours per day, 30 hours a month and 200 hours a year.
-All employees are entitled to overtime payment, except registered corporate directors or corporate managers.
+Employees who work overtime receive an additional payment of 50% of their salary on weekdays.
+They are entitled to receive double their salary on Saturday afternoons, Sundays and holidays.
+Applicable CBAs may provide higher payments.
+Overtime must not exceed three hours in a day, 30 hours a month and 200 hours a year.
+All employees, except registered corporate directors or corporate managers, are entitled to overtime payment.

 Health and Safety in the Workplace

-Employees are entitled to a 13th salary or statutory annual bonus, known as sueldo annual complementario (SAC) or Aguinaldo.
-It is payable in two semi-annual instalments which are due in June and December.
-Each instalment should be equal to 50% of the highest monthly salary accrued during the corresponding semester.
+Employees are entitled to receive a 13th-month salary or statutory annual bonus (‘sueldo annual complementario’ – SAC or ‘Aguinaldo’).
+This bonus is payable in two semi-annual installments, due in June and December.
+Each installment should equate to 50% of the highest monthly salary accrued during the corresponding semester.

-Employers can terminate employment at any time without justified cause, subject to payment of severance compensation provided by labour laws.
+Employers can terminate an employee at any time without justified cause, but they are then subject to payment of severance compensation provided by labor laws.
 Termination of employment with justified cause does not entail payment of severance compensation.

-The employer can dismiss an employee with justified cause in the event of failure of the employee to fulfil his obligations to the employer and which do not reasonably allow for the continuation of the relationship.
-Labour laws do not list specific breaches that justify such dismissal, each case must be examined on an individual basis.
-The burden of proof lies on the employer and the employee may challenge any such dismissal; in which case a Labor Court will make a judgment on whether or not the employer had a justified cause for dismissal.
+The employer can dismiss an employee with justified cause in the event of failure of the employee to fulfill his obligations to the employer.
+Labor laws do not list specific breaches that justify such dismissal.
+Hence, each case must be examined on an individual basis.
+The burden of proof falls onto the employer.
+Moreover, the employee can challenge any such termination..
+In these cases, a Labor Court will make a judgment on whether or not the employer had a justified cause for the dismissal.

-The employee can consider themself dismissed on constructive basis should there be a breach of employer, which due to its gravity does not allow for the continuation of the relationship.
-Again, in such case a Labor Court will decide if the employee had a justified cause for constructive dismissal.
+The employee can consider themself dismissed on constructive basis should there be a breach of terms by the employer, which does not allow for the continuation of the relationship.
+Again, in such cases, a Labor Court will decide if the employee had a justified cause for constructive dismissal.

 Employers must give prior written notice to the employee in the event of a termination of employment with no justified cause.
-Such prior notice must be given by the employer according to the following terms:
+Such prior notice must be provided by the employer according to the following terms:

 - 15 days in advance, if the contract is under the probationary period;

-- 1 month in advance, if the employee has served for up to 5 years;
+- One month in advance, if the employee has served for up to five years;

-- 2 months in advance, if employee has served for more than 5 years.
+- Two months in advance, if the employee has served for more than five years.

-Employees must give prior notice of 15 days to the employer in the event of their resignation.
+Employees must provide prior notice of 15 days to the employer in the event of their resignation.

 In case of the employer terminating employment without justified cause, the employer must pay the employee mandatory severance compensation as follows:

-Seniority compensation: Employees terminated without justified cause are entitled to one month salary for each year of employment (or part year exceeding 3 months), taking as a calculation basis the best monthly, regular salary during the last working year.
-This compensation is subject to a cap, depending on the applicable CBA, but which cannot be lower than 67 per cent of the employee’s monthly salary.
+Seniority compensation: Employees terminated without justified cause are entitled to one month salary for each year of employment (or part year exceeding three months).
+This is calculated based on the employees’ highest paid month (of regular salary) during the last working year.
+This compensation is subject to a cap, depending on the applicable CBA, but it cannot be lower than 67% of the employee’s monthly salary.

-Compensation in lieu of notice – The employer must give a prior written notice as outlined above If the employer does not give such prior notice, it must pay severance compensation in lieu of notice, equal to 15 days salary, one or two monthly salaries, depending on each case.
-It is custom that employers opt to pay this compensation instead of giving prior notice.
+Compensation in lieu of notice: The employer must give a prior written notice as outlined in the preceding section.
+If the employer does not give such prior notice, it must pay severance compensation in lieu of notice, equal to 15 days salary or one or two monthly salaries depending on each case.
+It is customary for employers to pay this compensation instead of giving prior notice.

-Pending days till the end of the month – In the month of dismissal, the employee is entitled to receive the full salary regardless of the fact that he or she rendered services for a shorter period.
+Pending days through the end of the month: In the month of dismissal, the employee is entitled to receive the full salary regardless of the fact that he or she rendered services for a shorter period.
 If the dismissal does not take place on the last day of the month, the employer must pay compensation equal to the proportional salary for the pending days to complete the entire month in which the dismissal took place.

-Compensation for unused vacations – The employee is entitled to compensation equal to the vacation pay in proportion to the days effectively worked of the year in which the dismissal took place.
+Compensation for unused vacations: The employee is entitled to compensation equal to the vacation pay in proportion to the days effectively worked during the year in which the dismissal took place.

-Statutory Annual Bonus – The employee is entitled to the proportional amount of this 13th salary.
+Statutory Annual Bonus: The employee is entitled to be paid the proportional amount of the 13th month salary.

-In the case of the employer terminating employment with just cause the employee is not entitled to mandatory severance.
-However, If the employee challenges the dismissal and a court considers that the cause for the dismissal is not sufficiently significant to be deemed a breach of the main obligations of the employment contract, the court may award the employee mandatory or even increased severance.
-As employment relationship legislation in Argentina has become more contentious and challenging to employers it is often considered most prudent to execute a conciliatory agreement before the labour authority that includes a general release.
+An employee terminated with just cause is not entitled to mandatory severance.
+However, if the employee challenges the dismissal and a court considers that the cause for the dismissal is not sufficiently significant to be deemed a breach of the main obligations of the employment contract, the court may award the employee mandatory or even increased severance.
+As employment relationship legislation in Argentina has become more contentious and challenging to employers, it is often considered most prudent to execute a conciliatory agreement.

-The law provides that employers may dismiss employees invoking objective reasons – lack of work beyond the employer’s responsibility, force majeure etc. In such case the employer is obliged to pay half the compensation based on seniority instead of paying the full compensation based on seniority.
+The law provides employers may dismiss employees invoking objective reasons, including lack of work beyond the employer’s responsibility, force majeure etc. In such cases, the employer is obliged to pay half the compensation based on seniority instead of paying the full compensation based on seniority.

 In Argentina, trade unions and employers’ associations represent all types of activities.
-Employees have the right to organize themselves into unions.
-Affiliation to unions by employees is not mandatory.
-Employees are free to decide whether to affiliate or not to the union.
-The Government grants official recognition only to the most representative union.
-Consequently, that is the only union that can represent the employees in collective bargaining agreements.
+Employees enjoy the right to organize into unions.
+Employees are free to decide whether or not to affiliate with a union.
+The government only grants official recognition to the most representative union.
+As a result, that is the only union that can represent the employees in CBAs.